LONA — LeonaBio, Inc.

 3. Forward Guidance and Outlook

-- Data Expectations: Anticipates reporting top-line data from the ACT-AD study in Q2 2022, with potential insights to optimize the LIFT-AD study.
+- Data Expectations: Top-line results from the ACT-AD study are expected in Q2 2022, with insights potentially informing the LIFT-AD study's statistical analysis plan.

 4. Bad News, Challenges, or Points of Concern

-- Increased Losses: The substantial increase in net loss year-over-year raises concerns about the sustainability of current spending levels without immediate revenue generation.
+- Increased Losses: The significant increase in net loss year-over-year raises concerns about the sustainability of current spending levels without immediate revenue generation.

 5. Notable Q&A Insights

-- ACT-AD Data Sharing: Management indicated that while they will report primary endpoint results, detailed efficacy curves for secondary endpoints may not be shared immediately.
+- ACT-AD Data Release: Management indicated that while they expect to report primary endpoint results, they may not provide detailed graphs or extensive secondary endpoint data immediately.

-Overall, Athira Pharma is positioned for a pivotal year with significant clinical milestones ahead, although it faces challenges related to financial sustainability and trial outcomes.
+Overall, Athira Pharma is positioned for a pivotal year with significant clinical milestones ahead, though it faces challenges related to financial sustainability and competitive pressures in the neurodegenerative disease market.